SENSEiXENUS/senseixenus.github.io/posts/ctf/n00bzctf/writeup.md

  ![image](https://github.com/user-attachments/assets/7407df79-4ad6-4107-bebe-d4286b70a1c9)

-- I solved the challenge with the aid of Google dorks.
+- I solved this challenge with the aid of Google dorks.

 - I got the first part of the flag with this dork `site:https://ctf.n00bzunit3d.xyz/ intext:Terms of Service`